THE EPISTLE TO THE ROMANS : ITS TEXT,

 E) ROMANS 10

-Israel still spiritually slumbers, though to them were given the oracles - the prophetic word TO Israel (not only FOR Israel) showing well and clearly the way they should go.
+Israel still spiritually slumbers, though to them were given the oracles of God - and the prophetic word TO Israel (not only FOR Israel) shows well and clearly the way they should go.

 The case is not mixed, the Gospel is not

 absent, the word is not forgotten, but sin still needs to be forgiven by the

 transformation of saving grace and procurement of God.
 There is no excuse but

 there is an ignoring of the stark realities of the case.
 God declares to Israel:

 "All day long I have stretched out My hands to a disobedient and contrary

 F) ROMANS 11